 Level 2 is analysing the learning experience.
 After the program, the mentees are confident and determined to apply to the scholarships.
 They are also more focused in terms of preparing all the required documents and skills for the applications.
 During the program, they learn how to be resilient and perseverant.
-The tangible skills that the mentees can see is that they are better at essay writing.
+And the tangible skills they can see is they are better at essay writing.
 It illustrates the outcome of the coaching process, which aims to transfer skills from mentor to mentee and transfer mindset.
 In line with Oreopoulos et al. (2020) findings, coaching programs through text-message partly contributed to the better performance of coachee at the university.

 Level 3 is about behaviour.
 Engaging with visionary people has helped mentees to change their behaviour.
 Mentees became more disciplined in working on their tasks.
 They now trust their dream and enjoy the process they have.
-Moreover, mentors believed that their encouragement and support helped the mentees improve their skills and build their characters.
-Mentees received more insight and perspective about scholarship and living abroad.
+Besides, mentors believed that their encouragement and support helped the mentees improve their skills and build their characters.
+Mentees got more insight and perspective about scholarship and living abroad.
 Mentees are more optimistic in seeing their future and progress.
 Supportive peers and mentors help the participant to succeed in online classes (Baranik, Wright & Reburn, 2017).

 Level 4 is the result.
-The outcomes of the OC is that mentees are well prepared to apply for a scholarship.
+The outcomes of the OC were mentees are well prepared to apply for a scholarship.
 Then, they are willing to share the knowledge they gain from coaching to other people.
-Additionally, mentees have new likeminded friends with a common goal, and they grow personally and professionally.
+Also important to note, they have new like-minded friends with a common goal, and they grow personally and professionally.
 Lastly, the mentees know their potential and how to exercise it.

 Despite all the challenges in conducting an online coaching, there are numerous benefits from the program, including helping mentee to improve and reach the outcome of the coaching program.
 It shows that the online scholarship coaching conducted by CPI was effective.
 "The benefits of online lectures outweigh the disadvantages" stated Kinash, Knight & McLean (2015).